Baffle Advanced Data Protection

-- For cost effectiveness, host your Snowflake and customer account with AWS and make sure they are

-	in the same region.
+- For cost effectiveness, your Snowflake and customer account should be hosted by the same cloud provider and in the same region.
 This is the assumed architecture.

 - Install the Snowflake command line tools.
-For more information, see the Snowflake Installing
+For more information, see the Snowflake Installing SnowSQL documentation.

-	SnowSQL documentation.

 - Install the Azure command line tools.
 For more information, see the Microsoft Install Azure CLI documentation.